-It’s June, the wedding month, so I thought we’d spend a few days talking about getting ready for the honeymoon.
+It’s June, the wedding month, so I thought we’d spend a few days talking about what to do on your wedding night.

 As my frequent readers know, I have a daughter getting married next month, so this has been a conversation in our house.

 And today, for Top 10 Tuesday, I thought I’d share the top 10 wedding night tips to help you have a great start to your life together!

 I asked on my Facebook Page for readers to share their best wedding night tips, and they were awesome!
 Thank you.
 So here are the top ones mentioned, plus a few of my own I thought were important.

 I’m writing this primarily for women who are virgins on their wedding nights and really don’t know what to expect.
 But even if you’re sexually experienced, everything is new once you’re married.
 And so read on–you may pick up some good tips, too!